karun99/celebrum/README.md

 guards every autonomous action behind a consent-first Guardrail Engine, and answers through remembering who you are — not just what you typed.

 Not just code — a memory.
-For my love, Celebrity.
+For my love, Celebrity

 > *"What we love most, we fear about them most — and it may be must."*